 Continuation of Radiographic Positioning I including a study of the osteology and arthrology of the thorax, vertebral column, skull, facial bones, and sinuses.
-Discussion and demonstration of the related standard and special radiographic projections.
+Discussion and demonstration of the related standard and special radiographic projections resents the fundamentals of radiographic anatomy, positioning, and terminology used in routine fluoroscopic procedures of the gastrointestinal and genitourinary tract with discussion and demonstration of the related radiographic projections.
 Course offered in the spring semester only.